 Well, it may be true and it may be false.
 Some people who consider themselves "scientific" seem completely incapable to grasp the concept that their assumption may be wrong.
 Because the inability to understand that an assumption could be wrong is a defining feature of religious zeal, these people are living proofs of the fuzzy boundary between faith and reason.
 They apparently think that if they repeat 1,000 times in their books and their blogs that their assumptions are necessary for science, the assumption suddenly becomes true.
 But if it is wrong, if will remain wrong.
 By their frantic repeating of a hypothesis 1,000 times, they just reveal something about themselves, not about the Universe.
 They reveal that they are the same kind of zealots as those who have opposed heliocentrism.

 Paul Davies correctly writes that the anthropic principle is becoming increasingly acceptable in the science circles.
-Of course, in this context, both of us are talking about real scientists - meaning people like Weinberg, Hawking, Susskind, Wilczek etc. and not Sarfatti, Woit, Hossenfelder, Smolin, and similar jokes who have almost nothing to do with the contemporary research in physics but who are extraordinarily capable to jam the Internet and the newspapers with garbage and to push the laymen's opinions exactly in the opposite direction than the direction indicated by the scientific research.
+Of course, in this context, both of us are talking about real scientists - meaning people like Weinberg, Hawking, Susskind, Wilczek etc. and not Sarfatti, Woit, Smolin, his collaborators who have blogs, and similar shadow physicists who have almost nothing to do with the contemporary research in physics but who are extraordinarily capable to jam the Internet and the newspapers with garbage and to push the laymen's opinions exactly in the opposite direction than the direction indicated by the scientific research.
 Why is it becoming increasingly acceptable?

 Well, simply because the alternative explanations keep on failing.
 As a person who finds the anthropic principle inconvenient, I would like to tell you something else but I won't do it because it wouldn't be true and I happen to prefer the truth over wishful thinking.
 The details of possible non-anthropic explanations simply don't seem to work so far.